annahosanna/CI-CD-And-Aws-Notes/README.md

 # CI-CD-And-Aws-Notes
 ###
+Most of these are notes to avoid any conflict of interest with my former employer
+###
 Some notes on CI/CD tools and setup in AWS
 Some of these topics may overlap so content is maybe located else where in the repository
 ###